Shaddyjr/predicting_affluence_using_yelp/README.md

+# Predicting Areas of Affluence using Yelp Pricing Data

 ## Problem Statement

 While the state of having a great deal of money wealth or affluence should never be a factor when choosing to provide disaster aid or not, we must consider the following: